ranganmajumdar/sentiment-analyzer/README.md

-Installation and usage with all 3 modes explained Confidence explained in plain English — since you just figured that out, it's worth documenting for anyone who reads the repo Version history v1 → v4 so your GitHub shows the learning progression What's next section so it looks like an active project
+Installation and usage with all 3 modes explained Confidence explained in plain English — since you just figured that out, it's worth documenting for anyone who reads the repo Version history v1 → v4 so your GitHub shows the learning progression What's next section so it looks like an active project more works are yet to come